SODIUM HYDROXIDE, SOLID

 List of data sources.

 Non-combustible, substance itself does not burn but may decompose upon heating to produce corrosive and/or toxic fumes.
 Some are oxidizers and may ignite combustibles (wood, paper, oil, clothing, etc.).
 Contact with metals may evolve flammable hydrogen gas.
 Containers may explode when heated.
-For UN3171, if Lithium ion batteries are involved, also consult GUIDE 147.
-(ERG, 2012)
+For electric vehicles or equipment, ERG GUIDE 147 (lithium ion batteries) or ERG GUIDE 138 (sodium batteries) should also be consulted.
+(ERG, 2016)

 Use caution: Liquids with this reactive group classification have been known to react with the absorbents listed below.
 More info about absorbents, including situations to watch out for...